kcmw3e/rirekisho/src/contact.typ

 //
 // Note that if `name` is `none`, it will not be shown.
 #let contact(name, value, show-value: text) = {
-  return (name: name, value: value, show-value: show-value) }
+  (name: name, value: value, show-value: show-value)
+}

 // Turn a contact entry into content.